Bibiwei-Pere/Crunches/README.md

 ## Project Description

-This is my Personal Portfolio Website created with `react`, `tailwindcss` and lots of other packages.
-It is a well-designed, `responsive` page with `dark mode` feature.
+This is a landing page for a restaurant.
+The website is created with `html`, `css` and lots of other packages.
+It is a well-designed, `responsive` page with `animation` features.

 ---